vm8181/Search-Performance-Analyzer/Power BI & Excel Doc/Read me.md

 3. View trends across months in **Sheet 1 & 2**.
 4. Dive into product-level data using **Sheet 4** with date & keyword filter.
 5. Compare placements and visibility in **Sheet 3**.

----

-## 📌 SUGGESTIONS

-- Add timeline slicer for date if using Power Pivot
-- Add brand selector dropdown for focused brand-specific summaries
-- Export to Power BI for advanced interactivity if required